Obituaries

 James Harold Bersche

-Jim passed away in the late morning of Thursday, September 12 after a 14 year struggle with dementia.
+Jim passed away in the late morning of Friday, September 12 after a 14 year struggle with dementia.
 He was born in Fairmont, West Virginia to the Reverend G. J. and Jessie Naomi (Darling) Bersche.
 The Bersche Family then moved to Warren and Akron, Ohio ending up in Pontiac, Michigan where Jim graduated from high school.
 He continued his education in Political Science and Education at Nyack College, New York; Wheaton College, Illinois; Eastern Michigan University; Ashland University and Bowling Green State University where he completed courses for his doctorate.
 However, he never completed his dissertation as he would have had to work on campus requiring him to leave the job he loved at Norwalk High School where he taught and coached track and cross country for over 30 years.

 Jim was a passionate teacher and coach having taught in Michigan and Ohio.
 As a cross country and track coach he taught the principals of running he learned from his Wheaton College coach, Gil Dodds, a record holder in middle-distance running and author.
 Past students and athletes would come up to him years later to say hello and thank him for the positive influence on their lives.
 As an accomplished athlete himself, he won many running awards over the years.